-February on the San Juan is still awesome…but every month on the San Juan is awesome.
-This month yields less crowds but lots of fish.
-Standard tailwater techniques are suggested; but don’t be afraid to get creative.
-The San Juan has a large amount of leeches (and small rainbows) that get chowed on in the winter months so try a bugger bunny leech.
-Look for a midge or baetis hatch in the late mornings through the afternoon.
-Also make sure to pack on the layers and a good pair of gloves cannot be understated.
-May we suggest the Simms Foldover Mitt.
-Here is your February fly fishing Report for 2014:
+Like pretty much any month, February on the San Juan is still awesome.
+Less crowds but lots of fish.
+Standard tailwater techniques are the suggested techniques; but again, don’t be afraid to get creative.
+The San Juan has a large amount of leeches (and small rainbows) that get chowed on in the winter months so don’t be afraid to throw some meaty stuff.
+Bring a few cold ones, look for Midge and Baetis hatches in the afternoon, and anticipate a relaxing day on the water.

 Insects and Natural Food Sources

-Animas, Upper San Juan, Piedra: February is still midge time; albeit not too small for the Animas and upper SJ.
+February is still midge time, albeit not too small for the Animas.
 Average size midge on the Animas is about an 18, but will range anywhere from 16-20.
 Cased Caddis, BWO, PMD, and stoneflies nymphs all work great as a point fly on a 2 fly rig.
-Sculpins as well as crayfish on the reservation in sizes 2 – 10
+Oh, and of course meaty streamers.

-San Juan: As the San Juan is a tailwater: midge larva, midge pupa, midge, emergers, and midge dries; usually in sizes 18-26 in February.
+As the San Juan is a tailwater: midge larva, midge pupa, midge, emergers, and midge dries; usually in sizes 18-26 in February.
 Other food sources to be aware of are Baetis nymphs and dries, eggs, annelids, aquatic worms, and leeches.
-Small rainbows and baitfish can be found closer to town.

 Recommended Fly Patterns

 Animas: Midges Sz.
 16-20: Green, black, and tan in color.
 Brassies, Discos, and Sprout Midges if they are eating on top.
 Green or black caddis larva and cased caddis nymphs sz.
 12-18.
 Dark stonefly nymphs sz.
 10-14 such as a 20 Incher Stone or Prince Nymph.
 Dark mayfly nymphs such as a Juju Baetis, Tungsten Micro Mayfly, RS-2, and Pheasant Tails in sz.
 16-20.
 Streamers: anything that is big, meaty, and has lots of action in the water.
-Meat Whistle, Hare Sculpin, Magnum Super Bugger, Near Nuff Crayfish.
+Meat Whistle, Hare Sculpin, Magnum Super Bugger, or anything tied with a Sculpin Helmet.

 San Juan River: BWO’s Sz.18-22; Two Bit Hooker, Juju baetis, WD-40s, Phesant Tail, RS-2s, CDC Comparaduns.
 Midges Sz.18-26; Black Beautys, Red Brassie, Big Mac, Griffith Gnats, and Zebra Midges.
 Brown, Olive, and White bunny leaches or buggers of the same color.
-Olive and Black buggers in any variety.
 Tan chamois Leeches size 16.
 Red annelids Sz.
 20-22.
 San Juan Worms, Sz.
 16-20 in tan or pink.
 Egg patterns, Sz.
 16 in orange, pink, and cherise.